Janet S. Scharman

 Dr. Scharman is a licensed psychologist and is an associate clinical professor through BYU’s Counseling and Career Center.
 She has taught classes in counseling and special education, student development, and religion.
 She was appointed assistant student life vice president and dean of students two years ago.

-In 1997 she received the University of Utah Exemplary Womanhood Award, and she became an honorary member of the BYU chapter of Golden Key this fall.
+In 1997 she received the University of Utah Exemplary Womanhood Award, and Dr. Scharman later became an honorary member of the BYU chapter of Golden Key.
 She is president of the Association of Mormon Counselors and Psychotherapists; serves as a partner with Envision Utah, A Partnership for Quality Growth; and has been involved with the Governor’s Initiative on Families Today (GIFT).

 Her current areas of direct responsibility are Student Leadership, Services for Students With Disabilities, Multicultural Student Services, the Honor Code Office, the Student Honor Association, International Services, and Women’s Services and Resources.